Sign In / Sign Out

-Once admitted to a graduate degree program or graduate certificate program, students must be registered for a minimum of one graduate credit hour during all phases of their graduate education (fall and spring, summer if utilizing university resources in any way as listed below), including the term in which they graduate.
+Once admitted to a graduate degree program or graduate certificate program, students must be registered for a minimum of one graduate credit hour during all phases of their graduate education including the term in which they graduate.
+This includes fall, spring and summer (if utilizing university resources).
+Students are utilizing university resources if they are:

-Grades of “W” and/or “X” are not considered valid registration for continuous enrollment purposes.
+Note: Grades of “W” and/or “X” do not maintain continuous enrollment

 Graduate students planning to discontinue registration for a semester or more must submit the Maintain Continuous Enrollment request.
 This request must be submitted and approved before the anticipated semester of non-registration.
 Graduate students may request a maximum of two semesters of non-registration during their entire program.